Are you a cross stitching newbie? Here’s everything you need to know to get started.

 To learn more about fabric care, check out this article.

 Time to prepare the fabric.
 Your pattern will usually contain the size of the finished canvas.
-Make sure it’s being reported according to the fabric size count as it will affect the end result.
+Make sure it’s reported according to the fabric size count as it will affect the end result.

 My first cross stitching project went straight to the trash because I had no idea I wasn’t supposed to use the thread as is!

 For a regular full stitch project, you shouldn’t need more than two strands.
-Grab two of the strands and slowly separate them from the rest of the piece of thread.
+Grab two of the strands together and slowly separate them from the rest of the piece of thread.

 Now that you’ve found your starting point, it’s time to learn the basic stitch.

 The full cross stitch is done in three easy steps.
 As we said earlier, each stitch covers one square on your fabric.

 Here are the steps to make a full cross stitch:

 For more details, check out our full stitch tutorial article.

 Once you’re done with the thread, gently pass the needle under already existing threads in order to keep the stitches in place and avoid knots, and snip off the excess with your scissors.
 And there you have it.
 Your first few stitches!